 Trinity grew up in inner-city Glebe in an old terrace house with a tin roof and a tea tree out the front.
 Her mum encouraged creativity in the home and painting, pottery & paper-mâché often took the place of homework after school.
-She remembers at the age of five telling her mum that she wanted to be an artist when she grew up, but it took a few different careers in design (Interior & Graphic Design), two kids, and numerous life events for her to realise that creating art was “no longer just something I loved doing, but an urgent, unstoppable necessity.”
+At the age of five she told her mum she wanted to be an artist when she grew up, but it took a few different careers in design (Interior & Graphic Design), two kids, and numerous life events for her to realise that creating art was “no longer just something I loved doing, but an urgent, unstoppable necessity.”

-A self-proclaimed National Art School dropout, Trinity says she's inspired by an ever-growing desire to understand the world, and describes the creation of her work as “a way of unpacking and processing some of the weird, wonderful & awful things that keep me up at night, make my heart flutter with delight, or see me curled up under the covers crying myself to sleep.”
+A National Art School dropout, Trinity is inspired by an ever-growing desire to understand the world, and describes the creation of her work as “a way of unpacking and processing some of the weird, wonderful & awful things that keep me up at night or make my heart flutter with delight.”

-Her artwork celebrates and contemplates beauty, pain, the profound, and all the contradictions that follow and is offered with a spirit and candour.
-Her use of bright and vivid colour, sometimes at odds with the subject matter is described as “intuitive” and a way of helping her express these contradictions and inconsistencies in a way that is true and meaningful to her.
+Often exploring her connection with the natural environment, her artwork celebrates and contemplates beauty, pain, the profound, and is offered with spirit and candour.
+Her use of vivid colour is described as “intuitive" and while sometimes at odds with the subject matter, a way of helping her express the contradictions and inconsistencies of life in a way that is true and meaningful to her.